 |When you change the beneficiary|

 |Two living people are named on the bond and both of them want to request a change that is permitted.
 (If you are not sure if the change you want is permitted, check the instructions on form FS Form 4000, write to Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214, or call 844-284-2676 (toll free)).||Both must sign the form|

 |Two people are named on the bond, but only one needs to make a change such as changing his or her own name||Only the owner making the change about himself or herself must sign the form|

 |The owner wants to change the beneficiary||The owner may make this change.
 The beneficiary does not have to agree to the change.|

 Sometimes.
 For paper I bonds, taxable ownership changes ordinarily are not permitted.
-If you want to change who owns an I bond, it's a good idea to first contact the Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214, phone 800-553-2663, to find out what changes are permitted.
+If you want to change who owns an I bond and want to find out what changes are permitted, write to Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214, or call 844-284-2676 (toll free).

 If an ownership change is permitted because of a divorce, for example, and if the ownership change is taxable, we provide an IRS Form 1099-INT.